 Mumbai, Aug 22 (IANS) Indian equity markets were suppressed by negative global cues and a weak rupee during the mid-afternoon session on Monday.

-Consequently, both the key equity indices traded in the red, as heavy selling pressure was witnessed in automobile, information technology (IT) and healthcare stocks.
+Consequently, both the key equity indices provisionally closed the day’s trade in the red, as heavy selling pressure was witnessed in information technology (IT), technology, media and entertainment (TECK) and automobile stocks.

 On Friday, the benchmark indices had closed flat — marginally in the red — due to profit booking and negative global cues.